CDCgov/prime-reportstream/prime-router/docs/how-to-setup-an-apple-silicon-mac.md

 Microsoft has not announced plans to fix this problem.

 The current `./devenv-infrastructure.sh` runs the Frontend build in a container.
-This container doesn't run because of the use of ARM64.
+This container doesn't run because of the image is not `arm64`.

 ## Workarounds

-Fortunately, most of our tooling works on Apple Silicon, and it is possible to run ReportStream without a Docker container.
+Fortunately, most of our tooling works on Apple Silicon, and it is possible to run ReportStream without a Docker container as explained in the [Running Faster](getting-started/faster-development.md) document.

 ### Step 1 - Follow the getting started instructions